lagom/lagom/docs/manual/java/guide/cluster/UsingAkkaPersistenceTyped.md

 @[shopping-cart-event-tag](code/docs/home/persistence/ShoppingCartEntity.java)

-> **Note**: if you're using JDBC database to store your journal, the number of sharded tags (`NumShards`) should not be greater then 10.
+> **Note**: if you're using a JDBC database to store your journal, the number of sharded tags (`NumShards`) should not be greater then 10.
 This is due to an existing [bug](https://github.com/dnvriend/akka-persistence-jdbc/issues/168) in the plugin.
 Failing to follow this directive will result in some events being delivered more than once on the read-side or topic producers.

 The `AggregateEventTag` is a Lagom class used by Lagom's [[Read-Side Processor|ReadSide]] and [[Topic Producers|MessageBrokerApi#Implementing-a-topic]], however Akka Persistence Typed provides a method accepting an `Event` and returning a `Set<String>` to tag events before persisting them.
 Therefore, we need to use an adapter to transform Lagom's `AggregateEventTag` to the required Akka tagger function.
 As shown in the constructor section, we instantiate a `tagger` field using `AkkaTaggerAdapter`.
 This field can then be used when implementing the tagging method.